 - Shared Transfer: a comfortable and still affordable option to get from the airports to the city is to book a shared-ride airport transfer.
 Book shared transfer from Midway Airport here or book shared transfer from O’Hare Airport here.

 Find more information at Chicago Transit official page.

 How many days should you spend in Chicago?

-Chicago is a large city and there are many places to visit so I recommend a minimum stay of 3 days.
+The windy city is a really large city and there are many places to visit so I recommend staying for a minimum of 3 days in Chicago.
 I spent a total of 5 days in the city and would have stayed more.
-4 days in Chicago is the perfect lenght for visiting the city’s main attractions without a rush.
+I think 4 days in Chicago is the perfect lenght for visiting the city’s main attractions without a rush.